Do Mosquitoes Have A Purpose

 Mosquito Control and Conservation: Finding a Balance

 • Genetic Modification: Research into genetically modifying mosquitoes to reduce their ability to transmit disease or even eliminate certain populations is ongoing.
-However, ethical and ecological concerns surround this technology, requiring careful consideration and rigorous testing.
+Still, ethical and ecological concerns surround this technology, requiring careful consideration and rigorous testing.

 • Public Health Education: Educating the public about mosquito-borne diseases, preventative measures, and responsible mosquito control practices is crucial in minimizing the risk of transmission.